Testimony as prepared for delivery

 In addition to debtor fraud and abuse, the USTP combats improper activity by creditors.
 In many creditor abuse cases, there are multiple victims, including debtors and other creditors whose distributions are diminished by overpayments to the violating creditor.
 Such activity is also an affront to the integrity of the bankruptcy system itself.

-in 2007, the USTP started identifying patterns of inflated billing, imposition of improper default service fees, and other misconduct in the mortgage servicing industry.
+Beginning in 2007, the USTP started identifying patterns of inflated billing, imposition of improper default service fees, and other misconduct in the mortgage servicing industry.
 After assembling a vast array of data from thousands of cases, conducting scores of depositions, and reviewing thousands of documents, the USTP has entered into six national settlements that provided monetary remediation and other relief for homeowners in bankruptcy and, in some cases, required mortgage servicing standards to prevent future abuse of the bankruptcy rules.

-field offices continue to monitor mortgage claims to identify patterns of abuse in bankruptcy, and we continue to address systemic issues with some servicers, we are pleased that industry compliance and self-reporting has improved.
+Although field offices continue to monitor mortgage claims to identify patterns of abuse in bankruptcy, and we continue to address systemic issues with some servicers, we are pleased that industry compliance and self-reporting has improved.
 For example, last month, as a result of self-reporting, the Program filed with the court two agreements with JPMorgan Chase Bank, N.A., to resolve bankruptcy-related violations relating to inaccurate mailings sent to more than 10,000 accounts of homeowners in bankruptcy and inaccurate billing statements that may have affected more than 6,000 accounts of homeowners in bankruptcy.
 As remediation to the affected homeowners, Chase will provide a total of approximately $2.8 million in payments, refunds, and credits.

 The Program also is continuing its work to investigate the robo-signing of documents, violations of the discharge injunction, and other non-compliance with bankruptcy statutes and rules committed by both secured and unsecured lenders.